AAA-Triple-AAA/community-board/README.md

 ## Notes

 -   Initially struggled with adding the first test image.
-Did not show
+Did not show when contained in assets folder, but did appear when placed in public.
+-   Struggled with positioning the "category" text in each card so it remains uniformly positioned.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright 2024 Adrian Abella Acosta

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.